junxit/us-congress-bills-111/bill.md

 ## § 3.
 Clarification of purposes of corporations

-- **(a)** *Clarification of purposes* Subsection (a) of section 7362 of title 38, United States Code, is amended—
-  - **(1)** in the first sentence—
+- **(a)** *Clarification of purposes* Subsection (a) of section 7362 of title 38, United States Code, is amended in the first sentence—
-    - **(A)** by striking “Any corporation” and all that follows through “facilitate” and inserting “A corporation established under this subchapter shall be established to provide a flexible funding mechanism for the conduct of approved research and education at one or more Department medical centers and to facilitate functions related to the conduct of”; and
+  - **(1)** by striking “Any corporation” and all that follows through “facilitate” and inserting “A corporation established under this subchapter shall be established to provide a flexible funding mechanism for the conduct of approved research and education at one or more Department medical centers and to facilitate functions related to the conduct of”; and
-    - **(B)** by inserting before the period at the end the following: “or centers”; and
+  - **(2)** by inserting before the period at the end the following: “or centers”.
-  - **(2)** in the second sentence, by inserting “or centers” after “medical center”.
 - **(b)** *Modification of defined term relating to education and training* Subsection (b) of such section is amended in the matter preceding paragraph (1) by striking “the term education and training” and inserting “the term education includes education and training and”.
 - **(c)** *Repeal of role of corporations with respect to fellowships* Paragraph (1) of subsection (b) of such section is amended by striking the flush matter following subparagraph (C).
 - **(d)** *Availability of education for families of veteran patients* Paragraph (2) of subsection (b) of such section is amended by striking “to patients and to the families” and inserting “and includes education and training for patients and families”.